m3db/m3/docs/operational_guide/kernel_configuration.md

 ```

 to see the kernel and process limits respectively.
-If either of the values are less than three million, then you can update them with the following commands:
+If either of the values are less than three million (our minimum recommended value), then you can update them with the following commands:

 ```
 sysctl -w fs.file-max=3000000